VACUMM/sonat/doc/source/core.rst

 of your score with respect to parameters, or to have a indication of how to change your network in order to optimise it.

-Indeed, two very different network can be clearly compared to assess which one is the best.
+Indeed, two very different networks can be clearly compared to assess which one is the best.
 In reality, an observational network is generally already existing, and the goal is to setup an extension to this network with